barraIhsan/enderdragon/README.md

 This datapack is only for version 1.16+, and compatible with multiplayer!

+## Releases

+Click [here](https://github.com/barraIhsan/enderdragon/releases) to go to releases page
 ## Download Datapack

-1. Click [here](https://github.com/barraIhsan/enderdragon/releases/download/v1.3/Ender-Dragon-Practice-v1.3.zip "Download the latest version of the datapack") to download the latest version of the datapack.
+1. Click [here](https://github.com/barraIhsan/enderdragon/releases/download/v1.4/Ender-Dragon-Practice-v1.4.zip "Download the latest version of the datapack") to download the latest version of the datapack.
 2. Open Minecraft.
 3. Select the world you want to install the data pack for, click on `Edit`, then `Open world folder`.
 4. Open the folder named `datapacks`, and put the datapack into it.